 Bad Food Habit: You Pack It in Till It Hurts

 That whole “enjoy just one bite” advice makes you roll your eyes as you dig into your third piece of a coworker’s birthday cake.
-Occasional gluttony has its place, but if you eat too much all the time it can cause indigestion, acid reflux, and bloating.
+Occasional gluttony has its place, but if you eat too much all the time it can cause indigestion, acid reflux, and bloating, says dietitian Amy Campbell, RD, education program manager at the Joslin Diabetes Center in Boston.

 Bad Food Habit: You Drink Dinner